 What is Shoosmiths doing?

-1. Standardise procurement policies and practices across the business that are aligned with Shoosmiths’ responsible supply chain management requirements;
+- Continuing to standardise procurement policies and practices across the business that are aligned with Shoosmiths’ responsible supply chain management requirements.

-2. Continue to increase understanding of potential risk areas perceived by our priority suppliers within their supply chains.
-To include an on-site assessment of one of our key suppliers;
+- Continuing to increase understanding of potential risk areas perceived by our priority suppliers within their supply chains.
+This included remote assessments within facilities management.